 The ANTLER trial is independent research commissioned by the National Institute for Health Research HTA Programme 13/115/48.
 The views expressed in this publication are those of the author(s) and not necessarily those of the sponsor, UK National Health Service, NIHR, or UK Department of Health and Social Care.

-Declaration of interests

-Glyn Lewis has received fees for acting as an expert witness in a case involving antidepressant withdrawal symptoms.

 References

 1. Kendrick T, Dowrick C, McBride A, et al. Management of depression in UK general practice in relation to scores on depression severity questionnaires: analysis of medical record data.
 BMJ.
 2009;338:b750. doi:10.1136/BMJ.B750